 Thanks to the Consumer Credit Act, borrowers who repay early are entitled to a rebate equivalent to the difference between the total remaining projected cost of the loan and the amount given by the following formula (explanations of the various elements of this formula can be found at the link above):

-Now it’s time to take a closer look at your credit agreement – the document that sets out the terms which both the lender and the borrower must stick to.
+Your credit agreement sets out the terms which both the lender and the borrower must stick to.
 It’s this document that’s covered by the Consumer Credit Act (bear in mind that certain types of loan are exempt from this, such as loans from an employer, mortgages and credit union loans).
-Below is an excerpt from one popular lender’s agreement document.
-This is the section you’re looking for.
+This should detail how you can repay your loan early, as well as any interest charges or ERCs you may need to pay.

 The early repayment policy above is quite typical – any sums paid early may incur up to about 2 month’s interest beyond the date on which the lender received notice from you.
 Some lenders, especially many of the “payday” lenders, will only charge you for the days on which you borrowed the money.